 The distance to the remote network.
 Different routing protocols use different ways of computing this distance.
 I’m going to cover routing protocols, but for now, know that some routing protocols (namely RIP) use something called a hop count (the number of routers a packet passes through en route to a remote network), while others use bandwidth, delay of the line, or even tick count (1/18 of a second).

 And as I mentioned earlier, routers break up broadcast domains, which means that by default, broadcasts aren’t forwarded through a router.
 Do you remember why this is a good thing?
 Routers also break up collision domains, but you can also do that using layer 2 (Data link layer) switches.
 Because each interface in a router represents a separate network, it must be assigned unique network identification numbers, and each host on the network connected to that router must use the same network number.
-Figure 1.14 shows how a router works in an internetwork.
+The following picture shows how a router works in an internetwork.

 Here are some points about routers that you should really commit to memory: